dailystudio/devbricks/README.md

 }
 ```
-The first paramter is the output format of log, while rest parameters provide the content of the arguments describe in the first parameter.
+The first parameter is the output format of log, while rest parameters provide the content of the arguments describe in the first parameter.
 It is exactly same as **`String.format()`**.
 The TAG will be generated as `MyApplication: onCreate()` and the log output will be like this:
 ```java
 ...
 02-22 17:09:06.888 8476-8476/?
 D/MyApplication: onCreate(): Hello app: MyApplication